inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 1. Look at motor block assessment measurement intervals (for which the first of the pair in the measurement interval is between the hours of 08:15 and 20:14) each day.
 Reference measurement interval rules for tile calculation above making sure to not include any intervals after both scores have resumed to zero.
 2. Numerator = count of time intervals that are ≤ 2:00 hours for the DAY category
 - *note SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guideline)*
+  3. Denominator (unadjusted) = count of all motor block assessment measurement intervals during the day shift
-  3. Denominator (adjusted) = count all motor block assessment measurement intervals in that week that are > 4:00 hours and ADD +1 to denominator for each measurement interval missed.
+  4. Denominator (adjusted) = count all motor block assessment measurement intervals in that week that are > 4:00 hours and ADD +1 to denominator for each measurement interval missed.

 For example: (i) an 4.01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional having missed the next expected measurement; (ii) 6.01 hr measurement interval will count as 3 in the adjusted denominator: (iii) 8.01hr measurement interval will count as 4 in the adjusted denominator etc.....
-4. Generate percentage of DAY SHIFT measurement intervals for that week that are 2 hour or less: numerator / denominator (adjusted)
+5. Generate percentage of DAY SHIFT measurement intervals for that week that are 2 hour or less: numerator / denominator (adjusted)
-5. Plot on weekly chart
+6. Plot on weekly chart

+### n number for process limit

+Point 3 above -  Aggregate sum of enominator (unadjusted) = count of all motor block assessment measurement intervals during the day shift

+Tool tip d

 ## Chart 1b- NIGHT Motor Block Assessment Interval Chart